git-big-picture/git-big-picture/README.rst

 uppercase equivalent of the short option and the prefix ``no-`` for the long option.
 For example: ``-B | --no-branches`` to deactivate showing branches.

-Show all interesting commits, by showing also merges and bifurcations:
+Show all interesting commits, i.e. show also merges and bifurcations:

 .. code:: shell